-Prerequisites : Admission to the hospitality management program and HMGT 123 and HMGT 230 and HMGT 277.
+Prerequisites: HMGT 123 and HMGT 230 and HMGT 277.

 This course offers an overview of restaurant management practices used in the hospitality industry.
 Emphasis will be on demonstrating the components of menu planning and the styles of food service used for various occasions -- buffet service and French, Russian and American service.
 The student will participate in the operation of the campus restaurant, including food preparation, service, sales promotion, purchasing and costing.